mswiseman/mapping-with-iNaturalist/README.md

 ---

-## Exporting photos
+## Training your own model
 [Back to top](#table-of-contents)

 iNaturalist has computer vision models for over 55,000 taxa.
 To ascertain whether your taxa of interest is in that dataset, look out for this tag on your taxon's page:

 ![computer vision tag](computer-vision-info.png)

 If your taxon does not yet have a computer vision model, you can download iNaturalist photos to make your own.
+These analyses may have a higher barrier to entry, but don't let the code intimidate you - there's lots of great information out there and it's fairly simple if you take your time.

-To download photos for specific taxa, check out the following resources:
+**To download photos for specific taxa, check out the following resources:**

 * [iNaturalist Open Data](https://github.com/inaturalist/inaturalist-open-data) **Expert level**
 * [getiNat Photo Data](https://github.com/rasanderson/BIO8068-getimages/blob/main/get_data.R)

-Resources for training your own model using the photos you've downloaded:
+**Resources for training your own model using the photos you've downloaded:**

 * [Butterfly Machine Learning](https://github.com/CSellwood1/Deep-learning/blob/master/wildlife_images_CS.docx) - an excellent and thorough iNat machine learning tutorial